KelvinHawks/KelvinHawks/README.md

 - 👋 Hi, I’m @KelvinHawks.
-- 👀 I’m interested in programming.
+- 👀 I’m a developer.
 - 🌱 I’m currently learning Html, css, javascript, C++ and SQL.
 - 💞️ I’m looking to collaborate on web development.
 - 📫 How to reach me kevohkyme@gmail.com / +254 797035367.